Iasa-Global/btabok/pages/engagement_model/governance.md

   - operating_model
 ---

+> "Governance is a system that provides a framework for managing organizations.
+It identifies who can make decisions, who has the authority to act on behalf of the organization and who is accountable for how an organization and its people behave and perform.
+Governance enables the management team and the board to run organizations legally, ethically, sustainably, and successfully, for the benefit of stakeholders, including shareholders, staff, clients and customers, and for the good of wider society."
+**definition of Governance, Chartered Governance Institute UK and Ireland**

 # What is Governance

-*"Governance is a system that provides a framework for managing organizations.
-It identifies who can make decisions, who has the authority to act on behalf of the organization and who is accountable for how an organization and its people behave and perform.\
-Governance enables the management team and the board to run organizations legally, ethically, sustainably, and successfully, for the benefit of stakeholders, including shareholders, staff, clients and customers, and for the good of wider society."* **-- definition of Governance, Chartered Governance Institute UK and Ireland**

 Governance is an important function in many organizations and professions, architecture and architecture practices are